 Classes: Coursework consists of three required courses and three elective courses.
 Elective courses cover a range of topics so you can build a curriculum best suited to your interests in research and/or story production.

-2 UO science courses: You can take any two courses that meet UO’s science core education requirement.
+- 2 UO science courses: You can take any two courses that meet UO’s science core education requirement.
 These science courses must be graded and passed with a C or better.
-We recommend completing these two courses before taking J377.
+We recommend completing these two courses before taking JCOM 385.

-J377 The Science of Science Communication (offered in fall and winter terms): This course explores the basics of the growing field of the science of science communication.
+- JCOM 385 The Science of Science Communication: This course explores the basics of the growing field of the science of science communication.
 Students will examine science communication issues and the research being done to understand how the public connects (or doesn’t) with science messaging.

-J478 Producing the Science Story: This topics course focuses on creating stories about science, with an emphasis on incorporating science communication research into the process of tailoring story strategies to specific audiences.
-This course is a reporting project dedicated to empowering student discovery through science storytelling, using a variety of multimedia techniques.
+- JCOM 489 Topics in Science Communication Production (titles will vary): These topics courses focus on creating stories about science, with an emphasis on incorporating science communication research into the process of tailoring story strategies to specific audiences.
+These courses are dedicated to empowering student discovery through science storytelling using various multimedia techniques.